CapenBurbank/MotleyFool_interview_TodoMVC_Model/README.md

 <br>

 I'm definitely happy with the implementation of my features, however, I think I could definitely build on top of them.
-For example, it's nice that users have the ability to choose priority of an item, and get a list organized by their urgency, unfortunately the user currently doesn't have the ability to remove the priority of an item.
+For example, it's nice that users have the ability to choose priority of an item, and get a list of items organized by their urgency, unfortunately the user currently doesn't have the ability to remove the priority of an item.
 So if you did not want to use the priority feature, and you accidentally set the priority of an item, you would not be able to remove it, and people may have the preference of not wanting to have priority set.
-So I definitely beilieve that I could improve upon that functionality of the priority features.
+So I definitely beilieve that I could improve upon that functionality in the priority features.

 <br>